Govind Pashu Vihar National Park: The park and its management

 The nearest town from the park is Dharkarhi, 17 km from the park.
 The nearest airport and railway station are in Dehradun at a distance of 190 km.

 Many visitors come to India in order to trek or to see the wildlife.
 State governments are engaged in managing national parks and wildlife sanctuaries, and may put the interests of tourists, and the money they bring into the state, before the interests of the indigenous peoples that live inside park boundaries.
 Before independence, the British managed this area for the extraction of timber, building roads and providing forest rest houses.
 After independence, the state forest department took on this role, regulations increased and timber extraction decreased.
 Other departments became involved, a motor road was built to Naitwar, schools, administrative buildings and a small hospital were built, immigrants arrived from Nepal and elsewhere and set up stalls, shops and restaurants.
-By 1988, the road had been extended for 20 km inside the park to Sankiri and 300 visitors arrived that year.
+By 1988, the road had been extended for 20 km inside the park to Sankri and 300 visitors arrived that year.
 The road was further extended and in 1990, over one thousand tourists, mostly Indian, visited.
 By this time, several state departments were involved.
 The wildlife division of the forest department wanted to preserve the wildlife, exclude tourists and local people from certain areas, and plough back any funds they accumulated into upkeep of the park.
 The tourism department wanted to encourage the opening up of the area, the building of new roads and tourist accommodation, and was uninterested in the socio-development of the permanent park residents.
 Since then eco-tourism has further expanded, and tourists from all parts of the world now visit the park.